bonitasoft/bonita-examples/bonita-loan-request-application/README.md

     }
 }
 ```
-Now restart our application with `./gradlew bootRun`.
+Finally, let's restart our application with `./gradlew bootRun`.
-Our application starts and creates and deploys our process.
+Our application starts, creates and deploys our process.
 Let's access http://localhost:8080/processes to list our processes.
 The result should be like:
 ```json
 [